lokidoki102/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 3a.
-EstateEase detects missing name in the entered data. <br>
+User enters an invalid command. <br>
     * 3a1.
-EstateEase shows an error message regarding missing name. <br>
+EstateEase shows an error message. <br>
-      Use case resumes from step 2.
+      Use case ends.

 * 3b.
-EstateEase detects duplicate name in the entered data. <br>
+User enters a home-buyer that already exists. <br>
     * 3b1.
-EstateEase shows an error message regarding duplicate name. <br>
+EstateEase shows an error message. <br>
       Use case ends.

 * 3c.
-EstateEase detects missing phone number in the entered data. <br>
+User does not enter a required field. <br>
     * 3c1.
-EstateEase shows an error message regarding missing phone number. <br>
+EstateEase shows an error message. <br>
-      Use case resumes from step 2.
+      Use case ends.

 * 3d.
-EstateEase detects incorrect format for phone number in the entered data. <br>
+User enters an invalid value. <br>
     * 3d1.
-EstateEase shows an error message regarding incorrect format for phone number. <br>
-      Use case resumes from step 2.

-* 3e.
-EstateEase detects missing email in the entered data. <br>
-    * 3e1.
-EstateEase shows an error message regarding missing email. <br>
-      Use case resumes from step 2.

-* 3f.
-EstateEase detects incorrect format for email in the entered data. <br>
-    * 3f1.
-EstateEase shows an error message regarding incorrect format for email. <br>
-      Use case resumes from step 2.

-* 3g.
-EstateEase detects incorrect format for interested housing type in the entered data. <br>
-    * 3g1.
-EstateEase shows an error message regarding incorrect format for interested housing type. <br>
-      Use case resumes from step 2.

-* 3g.
-EstateEase detects missing interested housing type in the entered data. <br>
-    * 3g1.
-EstateEase shows an error message regarding missing interested housing type. <br>
+EstateEase shows an error message. <br>
-      Use case resumes from step 2.
+      Use case ends.

-**Use case: UC03 - Add more houses to home-seller**
+**Use case: UC03 - Add house to house-seller**

 **MSS:**